 Our very universe is highly improbable – exponentially so!
 Yet, it exists.
 People who do not want to ascribe a divine explanation to the existence of the universe rely on the brute existence of the universe (as if that explains anything) or multiverses (which is, itself, not scientifically provable) and other explanations that defy a divine source.

-Those explanations are plausible.
+Some of those explanations are plausible.
 But so is the explanation that our universe has a divine source.
 Unless, of course, you start with a premise that excludes that possibility.

 But such a premise is, ultimately, arbitrary.
 As finite creatures, we don’t define or establish the parameters of reality.
 The best we can do is seek to understand reality – such as it is.
 If we begin with an assumption that God doesn’t exist, we are not likely to find Him because we aren’t open to finding Him.